Ksenofanex/stock-management-api/README.md

 Then you can start exploring the project from either http://localhost:8000/api/ or http://127.0.0.1:8000/api/.
 Happy coding!

+> Remember, you must approve the created objects from the admin panel in order them to be visible in the API.

 > You can access to the documentation of the project from this URLs (http://localhost:8000/swagger-docs/ or http://127.0.0.1:8000/swagger-docs/) to see all available endpoints.

 [^1]: https://www.docker.com/products/docker-desktop